MetaMask/metamask-docs/snaps/learn/resources.md

   Template for integrating the Biconomy Smart Account with the [Keyring API](../reference/keyring-api/index.md).
 - [Text Transformer](https://github.com/Montoya/transformer-snap) - Transforms
-  strings into unicode bold, italic, and strikethrough characters for use on social media.
+  strings into Unicode bold, italic, and strikethrough characters for use on social media.
 Demonstrates [interactive JSX UI](../features/custom-ui/index.md) in a home page.
 - [Social Names](https://github.com/Montoya/social-names-snap) - Adds Farcaster and
   Lens handles to the send flow and petnames using